Things To See & Do

 Nowadays Norfolk is sometimes referred to as the road to nowhere, a cul-de-sac with no motorways, somewhere you detour to visit.
 The trip is made worthwhile by the stunning sandy coastline and countryside interior full of wildlife and pretty villages, boasting atmospheric pubs, expansive country estates and top-notch eateries.

 Small wonder this is a great foodie destination.
-Whatever the season the sea’s bounty offers something caught close by to tempt you – local crabs, lobsters, mussels and brown shrimp are excellent quality, as are sea bass and various other fish varieties.
+Whatever the season the sea’s bounty offers something caught close by to tempt you – local crabs, lobsters, mussels and brown shrimp are of excellent quality, as are sea bass and various other fish varieties.
 Renowned Red Poll Beef- from a local breed of cow the Queen’s Farms helped save – appears on many menus as does local pork and even guinea fowl.
 Look out for them on menus, whether in pubs and simple restaurants through to Michelin-starred establishments.

 You’ll also discover several varieties of locally-brewed ales, sparkling cider and even wine – all made in Norfolk.